nicholasgcotton/Nuix-Export-To-Evidence-Reports/README.md

 2) This script uses Nuix API calls documented: https://download.nuix.com/releases/desktop/stable/docs/en/scripting/api/index.html

 ## Thanks
-1) This script would not have been possible without the support of the Nuix tech support team, and all the code samples on https://github.com/Nuix.
+1) This script would not have been possible without the support of the @Nuix tech support team, and all the code samples on https://github.com/Nuix.

 ### To Do List:
 1) Add license checks to avoid attempting EXPORT_LEGAL (documents with markup) when it will fail.